aquasecurity/cloud-security-remediation-guides/en/azure/loadbalancer/public-load-balancer.md

 ## Detailed Remediation Steps

+**Note: This plugin will always give fail result when the Load Balancer is not configured as public.**

 1. Log into the Microsoft Azure Management Console.
 2. In search bar at the top search for Load balancers and select "Load Balancers". </br> <img src="/resources/azure/loadbalancer/lb-public-ip/step2.png"/>
 3. Click on the Create Load balancer option at the top.</br> <img src="/resources/azure/loadbalancer/lb-public-ip/step3.png"/>